gerph/ls-with-git-status/README.md

       - `{added}`                     - File has been marked for addition in cache
       - `{renamed}`                   - File has been renamed to this name in the cache
   * Merge status is show:
-      - `{unmeged, both added}`       - File was added by merge, and we added it as well.
+      - `{unmerged, both added}`      - File was added by merge, and we added it as well.

 Directories within a git repository: